 How to get to Matera from Bari?

 Warning: the sassi and the old town are ZTL (zone traffico limitato), so you will not be able to cross, nor park, in these areas.
-We advise you to pay attention to the signs, because if you drive in this zone the fine is high.
+We advise you to pay close attention to the signs, because if you drive in this zone, the fine is high.
 Don’t panic, the ZTLs are very well indicated.
 Below, we indicate the free and paid parking lots that we recommend.

-Car rental: To compare rental prices we recommend the RentalCars site which compares the price of hundreds of car rental companies to find the best price.
-To give you an idea of the price, we found a car for 60€ per day, at Bari airport.
+Car rental: To compare car rental prices, we recommend the RentalCars website, which compares the prices of hundreds of car rental companies to find the best price.
+To give you an idea of prices, we found a car for €60 a day at Bari airport.

-- By trainThe company Ferrovie Appulo Lucane offers several trains a day from Monday to Saturday, and on Sundays the company SITA takes over, departing from Piazza Matteotto in the old town.
+• By trainThe company Ferrovie Appulo Lucane offers several trains a day from Monday to Saturday, and on Sundays the company SITA takes over, departing from Piazza Matteotto in the old town.
 The journey takes about 1h45.

-- By busThe companies Cotrad and Bus Miccolis offer several buses from the airport of Bari to Matera.
+• By busThe companies Cotrad and Bus Miccolis offer several buses from the airport of Bari to Matera.
 The trip lasts about 1h30, from 4€.

 If you are staying in a Sassi, and therefore in the ZLT (zone traffico limitato), we advise you to ask your hotel or host for advice on how to park nearby and safely.